Emergence of Fermi-liquid and BCS physics in overdoped cuprates: Experiments on overdoped cuprates

-There are three classes of mechanisms that could suppress the macroscopic phase stiffness of overdoped cuprates relative to the bare Drude weight: i) intrinsic strong-coupling physics, ii) pair-breaking due to scattering, and iii) mesoscopic inhomogeneity (on scales of order the coherence length).
-All three may be present to some degree, but we argue that the latter is dominant.\footnote{In Refs.\cite{peteruniform1,peteruniform2,peteruniform3}, the authors argue that many salient features of the overdoped cuprates can be accounted for entirely on the basis of the pair-breaking effects of disorder, without considerations of disorder-induced inhomogeneous gap structures or phase fluctuations.
-While this analysis is consistent with our view of the ``ideal'' overdoped cuprate, it is not easily reconciled with the strong direct and indirect evidence of large amplitude gap inhomogeneities, nor with the fact that $T_\theta\sim T_c$ implies that phase fluctuations are significant.}
+There are three classes of mechanism that could suppress the macroscopic phase stiffness of overdoped cuprates relative to the bare Drude weight: strong-coupling physics, pair-breaking due to scattering \cite{peteruniform1,peteruniform2,peteruniform3}, and mesoscopic inhomogeneity (on scales of the order of the coherence length).
+The first mechanism is intrinsic, and the latter two are extrinsic in the sense that they disappear in the limit of vanishing disorder.
+While all three effects may be present to some degree, but we argue that extrinsic effects are dominant.
+Further, we suggest that mesoscopic inhomogeneity provides a more compelling explanation for several experimental phenomena, although it should be noted that the debate over the relative importance of pair breaking versus inhomogenaity is ongoing \cite{peteruniform1,peteruniform2,peteruniform3} (see Supplementary Information for further discussion).

 Needless to say, macroscopic inhomogeneities in the dopant concentration or crystal structure will inevitably produce electronic inhomogeneities on a similar scale.
-This sort of inhomogeneity is thought to be a feature of strongly overdoped crystals of LSCO, where it leads to an inhomogeneous (``Swiss cheese'') superfluid response.\cite{swiss1,swiss2} \footnote{Evidence that the superfluid response of Tl-2201 is inhomogeneous on a few hundred $\AA$ scale has also been adduced in Ref. \cite{ioffemillis}.} But even in macroscopically homogeneous materials, we expect (as discussed above) that alloy disorder will lead to spacial variations of the local electronic structure on more microscopic scales.
-Direct evidence of large amplitude local electronic inhomogeneity comes from an analysis of the inhomogeneous broadening of the NQR spectra of various cuprates;\cite{haas,keimer248} with two exceptions, all cuprates studied exhibit a variance in the local hole concentration measured on Cu sites that is comparable to the total width of the superconducting dome!
-This includes YBCO with O concentrations less than 7.
-The two exceptions, in which the NQR linewidth is more than an order of magnitude smaller, are the stoichometric compounds, YBCO7 and YBCO-248.
+This sort of inhomogeneity is thought to be a feature of strongly overdoped LSCO, where it leads to an inhomogeneous (`Swiss cheese') superfluid response \cite{swiss1,swiss2}.
+(There is also evidence that the superfluid response of Tl2201 is inhomogeneous on the scale of a few hundred angstroms \cite{ioffemillis}.)
+But even in macroscopically homogeneous materials, we expect that alloy disorder will lead to spatial variations of the local electronic structure on more microscopic scales.
+Direct evidence of large-amplitude local electronic inhomogeneity comes from an analysis of the inhomogeneous broadening of the spectra from nuclear quadruople resonance (NQR) of various cuprates \cite{haas,singerNQREvidence2002,singerNMRStudy2005}; almost all cuprates exhibit variance in the local hole concentration measured on Cu sites that is comparable to the total width of the superconducting dome.
+There are three exceptions, in which the NQR linewidth is much smaller than in other cuprates: highly-ordered YBa$_2$Cu$_3$O$_{6.50}$ Orth-II (ref. \cite{wu_incipient_2015}) and stoichiometric YBCO-248, which have roughly one-order-of-magnitude sharper lines; and stoichiometric YBa$_2$Cu$_3$O$_{7}$, which is sharper by close to two orders of magnitude.